-In Web client acceleration, the proxy server is located between clients and the Internet, as shown in the following figure.
+In Web client acceleration, the proxy server is located between clients and the Internet, as shown in Figure 5-1 on page 81.
 The proxy server intercepts requests from clients for Web pages and supplies the requested pages to the client, if cached, at LAN speed.
 This eliminates the delay that occurs when the origin Web site is accessed and minimizes the traffic between the corporate network and the Internet.